svilkata/computer_store/README.md

 * Client-side rendering using Rest and @RestController and JS - the case when we have a form with POST http request and when we need to facilitate the CSRF in order such operation to be possible when Spring security with csrf enabled

-* Initialization from data.sql file - possible, but Hibernate do not like it (special hibernate_sequences should be set in order to work)
+* Initialization from data.sql file - possible
   sql:
   init:
   mode: never